About the Journal

 Focus and Scope

-International Multilingual Journal of Language Art (LA) is an open access and double-blind peer reviewed journal published in Iran.
-The main objective of LA is to provide a platform for the international scholars, academicians and researchers to share the contemporary thoughts in the fields of Linguistics and languages and to know what is going on in other languages.
+International Multilingual Journal of Language Art (LA) is an open access and double-blind peer reviewed journal.
+The main objective of LA is to provide a platform for the international scholars, academicians and researchers all around the world to share the contemporary thoughts in the fields of Linguistics and languages and to know what is going on in other languages.
 All scientific publications are assigned DOI.

 We think to "a situation in future where the language is neither ‘one’ nor ‘many’ but ʽbothʼ at the same time".
 We believe that "English may simplify because it is spreading.
 But it is spreading because it is expressive and useful.
 Most of the world’s languages may have the problems that English has".
 And in future languages will have more similar words that mean they will be more similar to each other than today.